PunditKit: A GUI for Scikit-Learn Models

 - Machine learning models using scikit-learn

 - Interpretable explanations of predictions using lime

 PunditKit is under active development.
-The goal is to develop an opinionated modelling framework with best practice modelling and visualisation.
-If you encounter any problems, please raise an issue.
+The goal is to develop an opinionated modelling framework with best practice modelling and visualisation techniques.
+If you encounter any problems or have any feature requests, please consider raising an issue.

 Installation (via pip)

 PunditKit is developed using Python.
 First download and install a Python 3.x distribution such as Anaconda

 pip from the command line (if